ppy/osu-wiki/wiki/Community/Forum/en.md

 *See also: [Internet forum](https://en.wikipedia.org/wiki/Internet_forum)*

 [The osu! **forums**](https://osu.ppy.sh/community/forums) are a place for conversations where messages are grouped by subjects, and no quick response is expected.
-The discussions are searchable, stored forever, and may be revisited at any time, which makes forums different from near instant [osu! chat](/wiki/Community/Internet_Relay_Chat).
+The discussions are searchable, stored forever, and may be revisited at any time, which makes them different from the near-instant messages in [osu! chat](/wiki/Community/Internet_Relay_Chat).
 As a result, forum messages are longer, contain more information, and typically provide more details than chat messages would.

-The osu! forums provide [features](#features) similar to these of the most internet forums: [BBCode](/wiki/BBCode) markup, polls, pins and subscriptions, private messages, and [moderation](#moderation).
+The osu! forums provide [features](#features) similar to most internet forums: [BBCode](/wiki/BBCode) markup, polls, pins and subscriptions, private messages, and [moderation](#moderation).

 ## Structure

-Each of [the osu! forums](https://osu.ppy.sh/community/forums) contains a variety of topics, called **threads**, as well as smaller categories, or **subforums**.
+Each of the osu! forums contains a variety of topics, called **threads**, as well as smaller categories, or **subforums**.
 Most of the forums are English only, but there also exists a number of [language-specific](https://osu.ppy.sh/community/forums#forum-23) forums for local communities that are large enough.

 While some forums, such as [Mapping Discussion](https://osu.ppy.sh/community/forums/56), have specific requirements or guidelines, all of them follow [the community rules](/wiki/Rules).

 ## Roles and user groups

 Some users may belong to one or several custom groups, based on their community tasks, access rights, or past activity.
-While not all user groups are publicly available, most of them can be explored through the wiki, at [The Team § User groups](/wiki/People/The_Team#user-groups).
+The list of user groups can be found at [The Team § User groups](/wiki/People/The_Team#user-groups).

 In addition to profile badges provided by group membership, users may have [custom forum titles](/wiki/User_title) displayed under the avatar in each of their posts.